Data-driven modeling and decomposition for nanoscale liquid-film dynamics: Application to superspreading nanofluid droplets: Introduction

+{At the same time, these observations do not imply that nanoparticles are irrelevant; rather, they motivate a closer examination of nanoparticle-induced transport within the nanometric precursor film.} {Our previous post-drying observations suggested that nanoparticles can persist within the precursor-film region \cite{shoji2024-langmuir}.} {Subsequent experiments under evaporative inkjet-like conditions, in which droplet evolution from deposition to drying was continuously monitored by phase-shifting imaging ellipsometry, further indicated the presence of nanoparticles in the nanoliquid-film region and showed that nanofluid droplets can spread to a larger maximum radius than the corresponding base liquid \cite{shoji2025-jcis}.} {More recently, direct measurements of nanoparticle concentration distributions suggested that superspreading nanofluids exhibit nanoparticle enrichment near the contact line \cite{shoji2026-ami}.} {Despite these experimental indications of the importance of nanoparticles within the nanometric film, formulating a local governing equation for such complex nanofluid wetting dynamics remains difficult because the relevant transport mechanisms are not known a priori.}

-To bridge this gap, this study considers a data-driven approach to infer the operative dynamics directly from these measurements.
-We aim to model droplet dynamics with the thickness of liquid films on the nanometer-micrometer scale as a form of a parametric partial differential equation.
-This is achieved by a data-driven sparse modeling approach, PDE-FIND \cite{rudy2017data}.
-Equipped with sparsity-promoting optimizations, the algorithm enables discovering a modeled equation from time-discretized data while identifying dominant terms from a set of potential term candidates that are likely to be involved in the model, referred to as a library \cite{brunton2016discovering}.
-Combining with other data-driven techniques such as nonlinear machine-learning-based reduced-order modeling~\cite{champion2019data,fukami2020sparse}, such sparsity-promoting data-driven approaches have been used for prediction and control of a range of scientific and engineering problems.
-Examples include robotics~\cite{chu2020discovering}, biology \cite{mangan2017inferring}, solid mechanics \cite{klishin2025statistical}, and unsteady aerodynamics~\cite{scherl2020robust,hickner2023data}.
+{To convert these experimental indications into a mechanistic description, it is necessary not only to observe the nanometric film but also to extract local dynamical laws from its spatiotemporal evolution.} While techniques such as atomic force microscopy \cite{villette1997-pa,xu2004-prl,glynos2011-prl} and X-ray reflectivity \cite{heslot1989-jpcm, cazabat1991-acis} have provided valuable insights into static or slow-moving thin films, capturing the transient evolution of nanoscale precursor films remains experimentally challenging. {Phase-shifting imaging ellipsometry overcomes this limitation by resolving nanometer-thick liquid films during dynamic wetting, as demonstrated in our previous studies \cite{shoji2025-jcis,shoji2024-langmuir,shoji2026-ami,shoji2019-olen,shoji2021-ef}.
+However, deducing a governing equation or identifying the operative transport mechanism solely from such measured kinematic profiles remains difficult.
+To address this remaining challenge, we combine these nanometer-resolved film-thickness data with a data-driven sparse modeling approach, PDE-FIND \cite{rudy2017data}.} Equipped with sparsity-promoting optimizations, the algorithm discovers a modeled partial differential equation from time-discretized data by identifying dominant terms from a predefined library of potential physical operators \cite{brunton2016discovering}.
+Combined with other data-driven techniques, such as nonlinear machine-learning-based reduced-order modeling \cite{champion2019data,fukami2020sparse}, such sparsity-promoting approaches have been successfully used for the prediction and control of a range of scientific and engineering problems, including robotics \cite{chu2020discovering}, biology \cite{mangan2017inferring}, solid mechanics \cite{klishin2025statistical}, and unsteady aerodynamics \cite{scherl2020robust,hickner2023data}. {To the best of our knowledge, however, this is the first application of such a sparse equation-discovery technique to experimentally measured nanoscale liquid-film dynamics, particularly to nanometric precursor-film profiles in complex wetting.}